The best activities to enjoy in Canberra during your upcoming holiday.

 7. Souvenir shop at the Old Bus Depot markets

 Take a break from the museums, galleries and government buildings to discover the trendy side of Canberra.
-The markets of the Old Bus Depot, which are organised every Sunday from 10am to 4pm, attract foodies, handicraft aficionados and unique clothing collectors.
+The markets of the Old Bus Depot, which are on every Sunday from 10am to 4pm, attract foodies, handicraft aficionados and unique clothing collectors.

 8. Smell the flowers at the spectacular Canberra Floriade

 Held annually, Floriade is Canberra's spring garden and flower festival.
 It started in 2005 and is now the largest flower festival in the southern hemisphere.
 The event features 48,000 trees and over a million planted bulbs.
 This is not just a plant festival but is also an event marked by night markets, music concerts and workshops.